PythonForMatlabProgrammers/PythonForMatlabProgrammers/docs/02-Python-Types.md

 >>> meals = {1: 'breakfast', 2: 'lunch', 3: 'dinner'}
 ```
 -   Per the above, dictionary assignments use curly braces, just like sets do.
 Python can tell the two apart because
-    dictionaries have pair-wise elements with a quote in the middle of each element.
+    dictionaries have pair-wise elements with a colon in the middle of each element.

--   When the keys are strings, assignments have a simpler syntax using keyword arguements with the dict constructor:
+-   When the keys are strings, assignments have a simpler, optional syntax using keyword arguements with the dict constructor:
 ```python
 >>> phonebook = dict(Joe=1234, Bob=5678)
 ```